Phil Simms - High School History/K-12 PE

 Sara Mullenaux - K-8 Computers/High School Graphic Design/Photojournalism

-This is my 14th year as a special education teacher.
+This is my 15th year as a special education teacher.
 Before working at Roadrunner, I taught in two other school districts in Arizona.
 Collectively, I have worked at Roadrunner for 12 years.
 I previously worked here as an education support professional (ESP) in the high school while I was attending Arizona State University where I received my degree in Special Education and Elementary Education.
 I am a product of the PV school district, graduating from Shadow Mountain High School in 2001.
 I enjoy teaching computers and keeping up with all the different types of technology.
 In my free time I enjoy spending time with my husband, my daughter, and my dog Gunner.
-I also enjoy hiking, reading, watching movies, going to concerts, sporting events, and comedy shows.
+I also enjoy traveling, reading, watching movies, going to concerts, sporting events, and comedy shows.
 The staff at Roadrunner is amazing and they make my job a lot of fun!
 I also enjoy working with the students and love to see their growth academically, socially, and behaviorally.

 Please visit Mrs. Mullenaux's website for more information.